ibm-cloud-docs/rise-with-sap-on-powervs/overview/products.md

 * Delivers Premium Supplier Services to SAP under the same Service Level Agreement as Standard RISE.
 * Uses the IBM’s HA clustered solution allowing for 99.9% SLA around system availability under the extended Service level Agreement option from SAP.
-* Aere built on the same Technical Architecture as Standard RISE
+* Are built on the same Technical Architecture as Standard RISE.
 * IBM’s Well Architected Digital Operations Management Plane built on IBM’s own Cloud Tenant, giving clients more control.
 * Enables better TCO efficiency with incremental scalability.